AdobeDocs/campaign.en/help/technotes/upgrades/push-technote.md

 * As a Campaign Classic v7 on-premise user, you must upgrade both the Marketing and Real-Time execution servers.
 The Mid-Sourcing server is not impacted.

+* As a Campaign Classic v7 on-premise or hybrid user, check that your Android routing external account is configured with `androidPushConnectorV2.js`.
+[Learn more](https://experienceleague.adobe.com/en/docs/campaign-classic/using/sending-messages/sending-push-notifications/configure-the-mobile-app/configuring-the-mobile-application-android#configuring-external-account-android)

 #### Transition procedure {#fcm-transition-steps}

 To move your environment to HTTP v1, follow these steps: